Dear

 Arboreal = Living in trees (Bechtel, 1995).

-having a lack of yellow pigment; a term sometimes used instead of anerythristic, but not appropriately (McEachern, 1991).
+of yellow pigment; a term sometimes used instead of anerythristic, but not appropriately (McEachern, 1991).
+In the descriptive

-In the descriptive sense, an appearance lacking the expected visual contributions from yellow or orange pigments (Barker,
+sense, an appearance lacking the expected visual contributions from yellow or orange pigments (Barker, 2006).

 1995).